Skip to navigation | Skip to main content | Skip to footer

 Differential Attainment

 Differential Attainment is a cross-faculty project, led by Aseih Yousefnejad Shomali (Research Associate) alongside Adam Danquah (Vice Dean for Teaching, Learning, and Student Experience, FBMH) and Gabrielle Finn (AVP for Teaching, Learning, and Students).
-Further details about the Differential Attainment project are available on their website.

 The Assessment and Feedback Change Project is a multi-year project led by the Students' Union, aimed at transforming assessment and feedback practices across the University.
 The project started in October 2023 and is a collaborative effort between the University and the Students' Union elected Officers to address key student concerns and enhance the overall assessment experience.